santi1s/Big-Data/Data-&-AI-ARR/Case-Assignment-with-VDM.md

-For Thomas Bragaloni to complete the section
+For Thomas Bragaloni to complete this section